parthkakadia/AIRIS-Mobile-App/README.md

 Application made for our final year project.
 Link for video - https://youtu.be/aX-BKd0kTGc

 This application shows air quality on your location and health related news from worldwide.
+Refer to the screenshots of the application.